scala-android/android-sdk-plugin/README.md

 This is an easy-to-use plugin for existing and newly created android projects.
 It requires SBT 0.13.8+

-The plugin supports all android projects configurations.
-3rd party libraries can be included by placing them in `libs`, or they can be added by using sbt's `libraryDependencies` feature.
+The plugin supports all android project configurations.
+3rd party libraries can be included by placing them in `libs`, or they can be added by using sbt's `library dependencies` feature.
 This build plugin is 100% compatible with the standard Android build system due to the use of the same underlying `com.android.tools.build:builder` implementation.

 NOTE: proguard 5.1 does not like old versions of scala.
-Projects that wish to use Proguard 5.1 or newer with Scala should use `scalaVersion := "2.11.5"` or newer.
-For compatible scala projects and java-based projects which wish to use proguard 5.1 (to fix issues around generic types being removed from base-classes) a workaround is to add this setting into your `build.sbt`:
+Projects that wish to use Proguard 5.1 or newer with Scala should use `ScalaVersion := "2.11.5"` or newer.
+For compatible scala projects and java-based projects which wish to use proguard 5.1 (to fix issues around generic types being removed from base-classes), a workaround is to add this setting into your `build.sbt`:
 `proguardVersion := "5.1"`.
 See [proguard bug #549](https://sourceforge.net/p/proguard/bugs/549/) and [SI-8931](https://issues.scala-lang.org/browse/SI-8931)